-- first, with regard to distributed generation exports in the wholesale electricity market, and - second, in terms of the environmental and social effects of distributed generation.
+- first, in terms of distributed generation exports in the wholesale electricity market - second, in terms of the environmental and social effects of distributed generation.

-It also describes the Commission's method in ascribing a monetary value to any benefits in each context.
+It also describes our method for ascribing a monetary value to any benefits in each context.